 Takamagahara – The High Sky Plain

-There is the house of ama-tsu-kami and dekuni-tsu-kami.
-According to Shinto, “love”It is practically an elevated and very sacred place.
-And that is where the Kotoamatsukami gods are concentrated.
+There is the house of the ama-tsu-kami and dekuni-tsu-kami.
+According to Shinto, “love” is practically, an elevated and very sacred place.
+And that's where the Kotoamatsukami gods are concentrated.

 Ready to go PRO TAKAMA-GA-HARA?